 Yes No Don't know/ Can't judge 1.
-Is there an ongoing process of comprehensive institutional planning? o o O 2.
+Is there an ongoing process of comprehensive institutional planning? o o o 2.
 Is the board involved in appropriate ways in the planning process? o o O 3.
-Is the College community (faculty, administration, students and community representatives) adequately involved in the institutional planning process? o o o 4.
-If there is a current plan, is implementation largely on target and are priorities adhered to by the administration, faculty and board?
-O o o 5.
+Is the College community (faculty, administration, students and community representatives) adequately involved in the institutional planning process? o O O 4.
+If there is a current plan, is implementation largely on target and are priorities adhered to by the administration, faculty and board? o o o 5.
 Does the board have a schedule for reviewing and, if desirable, revising the plan at regular intervals? o o o 6.
 Do the majority of board members appear to be satisfied with the way planning is conducted? o o o

-SUMMARY In relation to this criterion, the board's over erall performance has b een: o Excellent/Very good o Good o Barely adequate o Poor o Don't know/Can't judge Further comments or suggestions related to this criterion:
+SUMMARY In relation to this criterion, the board's overall performance has been: o Excellent/Very good o Good o Barely adequate o Poor o Don't know/Can't judge Further comments or suggestions related to this criterion: